THEOLOGY OF COMMUNION. Is John 6:55-56 figurative or is it literal?

 Trogon= to eat, gnaw, crunch, or chew

 In Greek, the word “eat” can be recognized as the word “τρώγω” (read: Trogon).
-This Greek word means not just to eat, but to gnaw, crunch, or chew as defined by the Thayer’s Greek Lexicon (a lexicon helps us define the use of a word from ancient times, its use in the Bible and other literature from around the same time).
+This Greek word means not just to eat, but to gnaw, crunch, or chew as defined by Thayer’s Greek Lexicon (a lexicon helps us define the use of a word from ancient times, its use in the Bible, and other literature from around the same time).

 There are many words in Greek that Jesus could have used to define “eating” in that passage, but using that particular word “trogon” is a statement in itself.
 It is used only 6 times in the entire New Testament, as opposed to different words that define eating such as φάω (fao) or ἐσθίω (esthiō) — the last one being popularly used 65 times in the New Testament.